hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250926534v1-rearchitecting-datacenter-lifecycle-for-ai-a-tco-driven-framework.md

 ---
 layout: default
-title: Rearchitecting Datacenter Lifecycle for AI: A TCO-Driven Framework
+title: "Rearchitecting Datacenter Lifecycle for AI: A TCO-Driven Framework"
 ---

 # Rearchitecting Datacenter Lifecycle for AI: A TCO-Driven Framework